 Standard Home Inspection Issues

-Heating and cooling systems.
-Home inspectors often spend extra time on the heating and air conditioning systems because they are essential to the comfort of your home and are among the more expensive systems to fix.
+A home inspection often includes extra time on the heating and air conditioning systems because they are essential to the comfort of your home and are among the more expensive systems to fix.
 A new furnace can cost thousands of dollars.
 Your inspector will confirm during the inspection that the systems work and should provide you with an estimate of how old the parts are and when you might need to replace them.

 While some water issues are minor and may have already been addressed, it’s important for your inspector to assess the damage and perhaps request more information from the sellers.

-Plumbing fixtures.
-Your inspector should test every faucet, toilet, and dishwasher to check for appropriate water pressure and leaks.
+Your inspector should test every faucet, toilet, and dishwasher to check for appropriate water pressure and leaks (see How to Sell Your House Fast) .
 Many plumbing issues are minor but, left untouched, they can add up to major water damage.

-Electrical system.
-If you’re buying a newer home, your inspector should test the electrical panel, as well as hardwired smoke detectors and carbon monoxide detectors to be certain everything works properly.
+If you’re buying a newer home, your inspector should test the electrical panel, hardwired smoke detectors, and carbon monoxide detectors to be certain everything works properly.
 Older homes may have electrical systems that are just as old.
 Faulty or failing electrical systems that are not able to handle modern demands can be a fire hazard.

 Special Home Inspection Issues